 The Alfred Hospital was the second public hospital to be built in Melbourne.
-It was designed by Charles Webb and opened in 1871 and was named in honour of Queen Victoria’s son, Prince Alfred who had been the subject of an assassination attempt whilst visiting Sydney in 1869.
+It was designed by Charles Webb and opened in 1871 and named in honor of Queen Victoria’s son, Prince Alfred who had been the subject of an assassination attempt whilst visiting Sydney in 1869.

 A generous benefactor to the Alfred Hospital was John Linay, an accountant/clerk with the Victorian Assurance Company from the time of his arrival in the Colony in 1853 until his retirement in 1875.
 Linay was a frugal bachelor described as being “abstemious in his habits” and lived in a modest four roomed cottage in Fitzroy with his cousin James Firth.
 He seemed to have made most of his money by living a Spartan life and investing his money wisely in bank shares and minor interests in property.
 He died on the 1st of March 1883 whilst in Hobart and was buried in the Queensborough Sandy Bay cemetery in Hobart.
 In his will he bequeathed an extraordinarily charitable amount of £11,000 each to the North Melbourne Benevolent Asylum (who erected their ‘Linay Wing’), the Alfred Hospital (who also erected a ‘Linnay Wing’) and the Melbourne Hospital in Swanston Street.
 The money bequeathed to the Alfred Hospital was used to build the ‘Linay Pavilion’ which opened in 1885.
 Only a portion of the Pavilion still exists (2012) which includes the two story stair well containing the huge Ferguson & Urie stained glass windows.
 Other nearby passageways, the chaplain’s room, and the chapel room also include stained glass windows by Ferguson & Urie.